OctoPrint/OctoPrint/docs/plugins/hooks.rst

    Allows adding additional after-request-handlers to API endpoints defined by OctoPrint itself and installed plugins.

    Your plugin might need this to further restrict access to API methods.
-See the bundled "Force Login" plugin for a usage example.

    .. important::